Productivity Measures and Related Variables - National and Provincial (Annual) (MFP)

 Revisions and seasonal adjustment

-Data for these estimates are revised for the last four years, following the CSNA procedures.
+Data for these estimates are revised for the last four years, following the Canadian System of National Accounts procedures.
 Data of the four most recent years are always considered preliminary.

 Data for the aggregate business sector and sub-sectors at the national level are deemed to be reliable based on the quality evaluation principles laid out above in the "Quality evaluation" section.
 For more information see the publication The Statistics Canada Productivity Program: Methodology 2000, which is part of the Canadian Productivity Accounts: Methods and Concepts series (Catalogue no. 15-002-MIE2001001).
 At the moment, there are no data reliability ratings for the labour productivity measures at the provincial level.